Flexible Printed Circuits

 In an additive process, one starts with a bare dielectric layer and the metallic traces are added only where needed to form the circuit.
 The conductive layer can be printed, plated, or deposited in a variety of manners.

-The subtractive processes are much more common because of they are more robust, cost effective and allow greater choices in final product configuration.
-The circuits created by the additive process have less current carrying capability and environmental resistance than circuits created by the subtractive processes.
+The subtractive processes are more common because they are more robust and cost effective, and they allow greater choices in final product configuration.
+The circuits created by the additive process have less current-carrying capability and environmental resistance than circuits created by the subtractive processes.

 Flexible Printed Circuit Finishing and Assembly

-Surface finishing is usually required to assure the printed circuit surface is ready for subsequent bonding such as SMT assembly, wire bonding or pressure connector insertion.
-Nickel/gold, tin, silver and solder are excellent metals for this purpose.
-Organic coatings can also be used to protect the copper until the bonding process where the material is dissolved away as part of the process.
-Standard materials that All Flex uses for surface finishing.
+Surface finishing is usually required to assure the printed circuit surface is ready for subsequent bonding such as SMT assembly, wire bonding, or pressure connector insertion.
+Nickel or gold, tin, silver, and solder are excellent metals for this purpose.
+Organic coatings can also be used to protect the copper until the bonding process, which dissolves the material away.

 There are countless assembly options for a flexible printed circuit.
 In addition to electronic components and connectors, a variety of electrical or mechanical devices can be attached to a flexible circuit.
 The circuit can also be easily bonded to a curved surface or formed to any 3 dimensional shape.
 With proper construction a flex circuit can handle dynamic flexing, making it the ideal interconnect solution for electronic packages that connect moving or rotating parts.

 The true potential of a flexible printed circuit may only be limited by the imagination of the designer!
 Contact an All Flex design engineer today to learn more about the amazing possibilities a flexible circuit board can offer.